niemandkun/plotextract/README.md

 ## Details

 The script uses DBSCAN clustering to detect colors and total amount of plots on image.
-Then using Tesseract OCR to recognize dash labels on the figure axes it transforms detected plots into a right coordinate system.
-Final step is to find pixels corresponding to each plot and to fit approximating curves between those pixels.
+Second step is to find pixels corresponding for each plot and to fit approximating curves between those pixels.
 Active contour models are used after fitting for better approximation.
+On final step Tesseract OCR is used to recognize dash labels on the figure axes to transform detected plots into a right coordinate system.

 ## Installation